joycekoshy34/db_ai/README.md

 You describe the DOMAIN.
 The script handles everything else:

-1. Sends your domain description to Groq LLM API and gets back `CREATE TABLE` statements
+1. Sends your domain description to Groq LLM API and gets back `CREATE TABLE` statements.
-2. Executes the schema against a local MySQL instance
+2. Executes the schema against a local MySQL instance.
-3. Asks Groq again and gets realistic `INSERT` data with proper FK references
+3. Asks Groq again and gets realistic `INSERT` data with proper FK references.
-4. Loads the data, catches any failures row-by-row
+4. Loads the data, catches any failures row-by-row.
-5. Checks for empty tables and re-prompts with existing IDs to fill gaps
+5. Checks for empty tables and re-prompts with existing IDs to fill gaps.
-6. Prints a final row-count summary
+6. Prints a final row-count summary.

 Total time: ~15-20 seconds for a 10-table schema.